neondatabase/postgresql_anonymizer/README.md

 ### Materialized Views

-Dynamic masking is not always required !
+Dynamic masking is not always required!
 In some cases, it is more efficient to build [Materialized Views] instead.

 For instance: